 Employers want to see what the student can do and whether they have already “been thrown in the deep end”.
 This will help them gain an insight into the candidate’s strengths and challenges

 The week long work placement our students undertake in their third term is a very important part of the course.
-It gives our students an insight into the world of work, the different roles within a business, the pace and responsibilities expected and whether they would like to work in that particular role in that sector.
+It gives them an insight into the world of work, the different roles within a business and the pace and responsibilities expected.
+They will begin to see whether they would like to work in that particular role in that sector.

-We work very closely with well-respected boutique recruitment agencies in London and Oxford who start working with our students from the first term of the course.
-They give advice about the job-market, interviews, job searching and find the week long work experience for our students.
+We work very closely with well-respected boutique recruitment agencies in London and Oxford who start working with our students at the beginning of the course.
+They give advice about the job-market, interviews, job searching and arrange the work experience week.
 Having interviewed each of our students they carefully match them up with their clients who are more than willing to offer our students an opportunity to shine.
 Each year some students are offered a permanent job based on this week.
 Students are also encouraged to find work experience placements individually.

 Pip Cox at Joyce Guiness Recruitment

-I originally had a place at Oxford Brookes University to study Anthropology, however during my gap year, I realised that I was picking the course for the sake of going to University.
+I originally had a place at Oxford Brookes University to study Anthropology.
+During my gap year, I realised that I was picking the course for the sake of going to University.
 After doing some work, it was evident that I wanted to get into the working world as soon as possible, rather than studying for three more years.

 After some research into alternatives to university, I came across the Professional Business Diploma course at Oxford Media & Business School.
 This course was exactly what I was looking for and so I made the conscious decision to withdraw my university offer.
-The course has given me the opportunity to spend a year in Oxford as a student, whilst assisting me in developing my business and IT skills.
-It has been a fantastic course and I know the transferable skills I have learnt will be extremely useful in any job I go into.
+The course has given me the opportunity to spend a year in Oxford as a student, whilst developing my business and IT skills.
+It has been a fantastic course and I know the transferable skills I have learnt will be extremely useful in any job.

 The course also incorporates a week of work experience.
 I was lucky to have spent this week with the wonderful Joyce Guiness team.
-It has been interesting finding out what recruitment involves and to get a feel of the type of jobs that are out there.
+It has been interesting finding out what recruitment involves and to get a feel for different types of jobs.
 This week has also given me the opportunity to experience the working life in London.
 Thank you JG for having me!

-These are some of our work experience companies this year:
+These are some of our work experience companies:

 - Jo Cowan Architects